sabouaram/Virtual-Credit-Cards-project-/README.md

 So, the user would need to pay approximately 106.83 USD to cover the cost of generating the virtual credit card with 100 USD worth of euros, including the fixed fee of 2 euros.

-Please ensure that your system always uses the most up-to-date exchange rates to provide users with accurate payment information.

 ## Backend Architecture